FedeJure/BlocksDisplayer/README.md

 # BlocksDisplayer

-Web application that allows to explore blocks if Ethereum in real time.
+Web application that allows to explore blocks in Ethereum chain in real time.

+The main features are:
+- Direct connection with MetaMask
+- List all transactions for o cartain account
+- Allow to filter transactions by account address and transaction amount

 > Builded with reactjs and typescript